netdata/learn/docs/agent/contributing/style-guide.md

 Proper documentation is essential to the success of any open-source project.
 Netdata is no different.
 The health of our monitoring agent, and the community it's created, depends on this effort.

-Weâre here to make developers, sysadmins, and DevOps engineers better at their jobs, after all!
+We’re here to make developers, sysadmins, and DevOps engineers better at their jobs, after all!

 We welcome contributions to Netdata's documentation.
 Begin with the [contributing to documentation guide](/docs/agent/contributing/contributing-documentation), followed by this style guide.